Harbor Logo in white color

 Why Harbor Dividend Growth Leaders ETF (GDIV) Now?

-Within a backdrop of tighter financial conditions and slower economic growth, many investors remain concerned about the implications of potential recession in 2023.
-Stocks with a history of dividend growth have performed relatively well during contractionary phases of the economic cycle and could present a compelling investment opportunity in today’s uncertain and volatile environment.
+Within a backdrop of tighter financial conditions and slower economic growth, many investors remain concerned about the implications of potential recession toward the end of 2023.
+Stocks with a history of dividend growth and which have performed relatively well during contractionary phases of the economic cycle, we believe could present a compelling investment opportunity in today’s uncertain and volatile environment.

 Taking an Active Approach

-An environment of enhanced volatility and wider dispersion provides greater opportunity for active management to outperform.
+An environment of enhanced volatility and wider dispersion may provide greater opportunity for active management to outperform.
 We believe dividend growth investors should take an active approach and leverage a skilled manager to unlock value and navigate uncertain markets.

 Portfolio Implementation